-Impairment of financial assets
+Impairment of financial assets subject to impairment assessment under IFRS 9

 The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets including trade and other receivables, pledged bank deposits and cash and bank balances which are subject to impairment assessment under IFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.